alex1115alex/Wearables-Telescope/README.md

 ## Guide to build

-### 3D print and assemble the parts in this repository
+1. 3D print and assemble the parts in this repository
-* Telescope Computer
+- Telescope Computer

-.12 layer height.
+- - .12 layer height.
 Place supports ONLY under the bit with the screw hole that sticks out.
 See my Cura project file for reference.

-* Telescope Glasses
+- Telescope Glasses

-12 layer height.
+- - .12 layer height.
 No supports

-* Telescope Viewfinder
+- Telescope Viewfinder

-.12 layer height.
+- - .12 layer height.
 No supports

 Use an M4 screw to screw the pieces together.

-### Assemble the electronics
+2. Assemble the electronics

 You may need to trim some of the wires coming from the microdisplay, but otherwise follow my amerature wiring diagram: